karnepavankumar7-oss/PROJECT1/README.md

 # PROJECT1
-This is my first git repository
+This is my first git repository <br>
 This repository name was given by PROJECT1